The American Bar Association (ABA) has figured out just why compensatory damages should not be capped at either the state or federal level.

 We need a bit of a reality check on how litigious Americans are.
 Americans don't sue that much at all.
 But the myth of litigious Americans has been successfully propagated.
-According to recent data, only 10% of injured Americans ever file a claim for compensation and only 2% file lawsuits.
+According to recent data, only 10% of the Americans that have been injured ever file a claim to receive compensation, and only 2% file lawsuits to recover compensation.
 All told, tort cases represent just from 3 to 5% of all civil caseloads, and that percentage has been steadily declining.
 Americans demand justice, they believe that people should obey the rules, and accordingly, the rules are fairly reasonable.
-The American legal system is accessible, predictable, and not corrupt.
+The American legal system is accessible, predictable, and it is not corrupt.

 Why should we trust the decisions made by juries?
 An essential function of the jury system is to provide control on official or arbitrary power.
 Jurors have no investment in the outcome of a case except to see that justice is done.
 This system of juries selected for one case and then fading anonymously back into the community guards all of us from the likelihood of corruption, overzealousness, and an array of other risks.
 There is a substantial body of evidence showing definitively that civil juries are efficient, competent, and rational, even in complicated cases, and that their decisions are neither arbitrary nor emotional.

 Contact Sean M. Cleary, Miami's Best Medical Malpractice Attorney